-The practice had all of the emergency equipment and medicines in accordance with guidance issued by the Resuscitation Council UK and the British National Formulary.
+The practice had most of the emergency equipment and medicines in accordance with guidance issued by the Resuscitation Council UK and the British National Formulary.
 This included emergency medicines, oxygen and an automated external defibrillator (AED.
 (An AED is a portable electronic device that analyses life threatening irregularities of the heart and delivers an electrical shock to attempt to restore a normal heart rhythm).
 We were told that the emergency equipment was checked regularly and we saw evidence of this.
+We found that one item was missing from the emergency drug kit.
+The item was ordered on the day of our inspection.